system-transparency/stprov/docs/stprov-manual.md

 ## SEE ALSO

-TODO: link to something that is helpful wrt. packaging stprov as an ISO or a provisioning OS package that can be embedded into stboot's initramfs.

-TODO: refer to stprov system documentation, which will describe stprov more from a design/system perspective rather than a "the implemented tool" perspective.
+The [stprov system documentation](./stprov-system.md) describes stprov from a design and intended usage perspective without being a dense reference manual.